Dublin–Kerry Gaelic football rivalry: 2011-present: Dublin dominance

 Dublin faced Kerry again the following year this time at the semi-final stage.
 Dublin went into the game as favourites and a strong start by them led to the leading by 0-9 to 0-4 after 24 minutes.
 Kerry rallied before half-time and scored 2-4 with reply to go in 5 points up at half time with the goals being scored by Paul Geaney and Darran O'Sullivan.
 Dublin started the second half strongly and were level by the 51st minute.
 Kerry regained composure to retake the lead only to be pegged back by Dublin again.
 With the match approaching injuring time, the sides were level at 0-20 to 2-14 until two late points for Dublin courtesy of Eoghan O'Gara and Diarmuid Connolly ensured a Dublin victory with the final scoreline being Dublin 0-22 Kerry 2-14.
 The match was regarded as another Dublin-Kerry classic and drew comparisons to previous classic semi-finals between the two counties such as in 1977 and 2013.
 The match also proved to be Kerry legend Colm Cooper's last championship appearance for Kerry.

 Statistics

+Titles won by each.
+Up to date as of 2023 provincial finals.